Last Updated: Nov. 2, 2020

 To report a large gathering or a non-compliant businesses after hours, contact White Rock RCMP’s non-emergency line at 778-593-3600.
 For Quarantine Act violations, contact White Rock RCMP at 778-593-3600.

-Are all City of White Rock buildings closed to the public?
+Are City of White Rock buildings open to the public?

 Is solid waste collection happening as usual?